 The University is a self-governing community, with a system for decision-making that provides a high degree of accountability and transparency to its members.
 Each Department and Faculty is part of one of six academic Schools, but each of them, and each individual academic, has a great deal of autonomy.
-The Colleges are independent contexts in which it operates are fast-changing and self-governing, working in a symbiotic relationship with the University.
+The Colleges are independent and self-governing, working in a symbiotic relationship with the University.